 Add To Favorites

-An acrostic poem uses each letter in a word to start a new line of poetry.
+Explain to students how to write an acrostic poem.
+Each letter in a word starts a new line of poetry.
 The text always describes the word.
 For example, the word SUN might have an acrostic poem lines that reads Shining, Ultraviolet, Not seen at night.

-Join a small group of your classmates.
-Select a word as your acrostic poem theme word.
-Write the word with Crayola Dry-Erase Markers vertically along the left side of a dry-erase board.
-If you want to make a change--no problem!
+Have students break into small groups.
+Each group selects a word as the acrostic poem theme word.
+Have students write the word with Crayola Dry-Erase Markers vertically along the left side of a dry-erase board.
+If they want to make a change--no problem!
 Simply use a facial tissue to erase and then rewrite.

-Work together to come up with words or short phrases, related to the theme word, that begin with each letter of that word.
-Brainstorm a variety of ideas to decide which ones best fit your poem.
+Students work together to come up with words or short phrases, related to the theme word, that begin with each letter of that word.
+Have students brainstorm a variety of ideas to decide which ones best fit the poem.
 Write each word or phrase next to the theme word letter.

-Take turns presenting your poetry to the other groups in your class.
-Each person in your group could read one line in turn or you could read in unison, for example.
+Each group takes turns presenting their poetry to the other groups in the class.
+Each student in the group could read one line in turn or in unison, for example.